oren/oren.github.io/chinese/comedy/README.md

 OMG, in the healthcare startup i worked at before joining Amazon, the Jewish CEO introduce one of the Chinese engineers I hired and said the same: WOOOOOO

+## Joke 9

+How does Moses make is tea?

+Hebrews it.
+I'm serious, that Israeli how he makes it.